edgedb/easy-edgedb/chapter5/index.md

 ## Using the 'describe' keyword to look inside types

 Our `MinorVampire` type extends `Person`, and so does `Vampire`.
 Types can continue to extend other types, and they can extend more than one type at the same time.
-The more you do this, the more annoying it can be to try to combine it all together in your mind.
+The more you do this, the more annoying it can be to try to picture it all together in your mind.
 This is where `describe` can help, because it shows exactly what any type is made of.
 There are three ways to do it:

 - `describe type MinorVampire` - this will give the {ref}`DDL (data definition language) <docs:ref_eql_ddl>` description of a type.
-DDL is a lower level language than SDL, the language we have been using.
-It is less convenient for schema, but is more explicit and can be useful for quick changes.
-We won't be learning any DDL in this course but later on you might find it useful sometimes.
-For example, with it you can quickly create functions without needing to do an _explicit_ migration.
-And if you understand SDL it will not be hard to pick up some tricks in DDL.

-(Note though the word _explicit_ there: using DDL still results in a migration, just an _implicit_ one.
-In other words, a migration happens without calling it a migration.
-It's sort of a quick and dirty way to make changes but for the most part proper migration tools with SDL schema is the preferred way to go.)

-Now back to `describe type` which gives the results in DDL.
-Here's what our `MinorVampire` type looks like:
+DDL is the lower level language that we have seen in our migration files that end in `.edgeql` (00001.edgeql, 00002.edgeql, and so on).
+If we type `describe type MinorVampire` into the REPL, we will see the following output:

 ```
 {
-  'CREATE TYPE default::MinorVampire EXTENDING default::Person {
+  'create type default::MinorVampire extending default::Person {
-    CREATE REQUIRED LINK master -> default::Vampire;
+    create required link master -> default::Vampire;
 };',
 }
 ```